donotturnoff/htmlc/README.md

 If `-n` is set, any trailing newline characters produced by a command will be kept.
 Otherwise, they will be discarded.

-If `-v` is set, verbose output will be produced
+If `-v` is set, verbose output will be produced.

-If `-a` is set, a prompt will be displayed before overwriting a file
+If `-a` is set, a prompt will be displayed before overwriting a file.

 `-e` specifies a regex used to exclude certain files.
-Several regexes can be specified using several `-e`s
+Several regexes can be specified using several `-e`s.

+`-c` specifies a directory to use as the current working directory for any commands executed during compilation.

 The `CMDDIR` environment variable is made available to any commands executed during compilation.
-This represents the directory that the command itself resides in (determined by `which`), allowing for use of script-relative paths inside a script
+This represents the directory that the command itself resides in (determined by `which`), allowing for use of script-relative paths inside a script.